-In any situation, we will always do our best to keep things moving and to keep you informed.
+In every situation, we will always do our best to prepare for any potential challenges to keep things moving and to keep you informed.

 Ellis-Fermor & Negus Solicitors has offices across Derbyshire and Nottingham and prides itself in offering specialist expert advice and clear information to its clients through a personalised service.